 What we collect and how we use the information

 We do not collect or store any information that you do not knowingly and voluntarily provide.

 If you contact us via the contact form, the information you provide will be kept private and confidential, and will be held only for the purpose of contacting you to respond to your query.
-Trek Sierra Nevada will never pass on your personal information to other companies or individuals.
+If your enquiry is about a guided hike or activity, we will forward it to our partner José Luis Sanchez Martin who organises these activities.
+Trek Sierra Nevada will never pass on your personal information to any other companies or individuals.

 We are committed to ensuring that your information is secure.
 We will at all times comply with the regulations governing confidentiality regarding personal data, and with the obligation to store this information securely, taking any necessary technical and organisational measures required to guarantee the security of this information and avoid any alteration, loss, or unauthorised access to it.